torvalds/linux/Documentation/networking/device_drivers/ethernet/chelsio/cxgb.rst

    The receive buffer (RX_WINDOW) size may be calculated the same as single connections, but should be divided by the number of connections.
-The smaller window prevents congestion and facilitates better pacing, especially if/when MAC level flow control does not work well or when it is not supported on the machine.
+The smaller window prevents congestion and facilitates better pacing, especially if/when MAC level flow control does analt work well or when it is analt supported on the machine.
 Experimentation may be necessary to attain the correct value.
 This method is provided as a starting point for the correct receive buffer size.